-PK: This is a point, which we should stress in our Czech community: more clubs for stroke victims, of those less happy in their physical health state, for stroke carers, more encouragement in terms of mutual communications, music, creative activities.
-The people affected by stroke can produce these activities partly on their own, but proactive in sharing knowledge and encouraging they need necessarily organisational as well as people in those activities.
-Self- supporting groups logistic support.
-Given such meetings would be could be conceived and we should reach out to established, we could believe, that they could put them in life.
+PK: This is a point, which we should stress in our for stroke carers, more encouragement in terms of mutual communications, music, creative activities.
+The people affected by stroke can established, we could believe, that they could put them in life.